March 2023 · 17 Min Read

 It’s a lot easier to keep a customer when you have positive brand equity.
 This means you can spend more time looking after them and use your consistent income to find ways of attracting new customers.
 Treat them well, increase your brand equity further and the positive cycle will continue.

-For a clear, consistent, relevent message that stands out.
+For a clear, consistent, relevant message that stands out.

 You’ll probably have heard of these brands, especially if you’re their target audience and that’s because they have positive brand equity.
 Remember, you might not like some of these brands but that’s not the point.
 The audience they’re trying to attract know about them, like them, prefer them to their competitors and will even fight for them in an argument.